PseudoPau/ThesisLog/Writing/Operational Manual.md

 Assume one day the wall starts weathering.
 The physical doppelganger steps into the world of cloud and experiences several spectacles.
 They recognizes the mutilated digital one at an auction.
 Eventually they merge into one.
 The new individual possesses double territories with double vision.

+## Resources##
+- Latour, B. (2018). *“We Don’t Seem to Live on the Same Planet” – A Fictional Planetarium.*
+- May, J. (2018). _Signal.
+Image.
+Architecture._ Columbia Books on Architecture and the City.
+- Bratton, B. H. (2016). _The Stack: On Software and Sovereignty_.
+Amsterdam University Press.
+- Alexander, Ç. Z., & May, J. (2020). _Design Technics: Archaeologies of Architectural Practice_ (1st ed.).
+Univ Of Minnesota Press.
+- Bratton, B. H., Boyadjiev, N., & Axel, N. (2021). _The New Normal_.
+Park Books.

 ## Draft Schedule ##
 |W|Sa.-Fr.|School Schedule|Collective Pin-up|Check Point|